The Most Outstanding Scientific Discoveries of Students

 Robotic surgical solutions are less invasive and faster, so they are often associated with improved clinical outcomes such as quicker recovery times and lowered pain.
 Surgery robots enable surgeons to achieve the ultimate in surgical precision.
 Today, robotic surgical platforms are highly developed and are used in everything from the spine to endovascular procedures.
 For example, the da Vinci Surgical System, which is arguably the most famous platform for robotic surgery, translates the virtual movements of the surgeon’s hands into tiny movements performed by the robot inside the body.
 All this is visualized using laparoscopy.
 The da Vinci System has been used to treat more than 3 million patients worldwide.

 Bioprosthesis, controlled by the power of thought

 Until recently, lost limbs were replaced by plastic dummies or even hooks.
 In the last years, scientists have moved further and created bioprosthesis controlled by the power of thought and even transmit sensations from artificial fingers to the brain.
-Thus, even if a person cannot work on their assignments themselves, they can type a message to get essay help online without anyone’s assistance.
+Thus, even if a person cannot work on their assignments themselves, they can type a message to get SpeedyPaper help without anyone’s assistance.

 In 2010, the UK company “RSL Steeper” presented a bioprosthetic arm that allows a person to open a door with a key, break eggs into a frying pan, and even hold a plastic cup.
 Well, the latter can be crushed with excessive force, but scientists have improved control over fingers’ grip in such a case.